cairo-book/cairo-book/src/ch15-01-dictionaries.md

 ## Dictionaries Underneath

-One of the constraints of being a non-deterministic language is that the memory system is immutable, so in order to simulate mutability, the language implemented `Felt252Dict<T>` as a list of entries.
+One of the constraints of being a non-deterministic language is that the memory system is immutable, so in order to simulate mutability, the language implements `Felt252Dict<T>` as a list of entries.
 Each of the entries represents a time when a dictionary was accessed for reading/updating/writing purposes.
 An entry has three fields:

 1. A `key` field which identifies the value for this key-value pair of the dictionary.
 2. A `previous_value` field which indicates which previous value was held at `key`.